tlongers/doccydoc/sphinx/source/data_integrity.rst

     Example: the Monitor comes across Source A published on 1 July 2012 stating that the 1 Battalion is based in Lagos.
 If Source B published on 3 August 2012 also states that the 1 Battalion is based in Lagos we have a decision point about what claim we should make.

-Utilizing sources A and B we have two options which can be expressed in text:
+Using sources A and B we have two options which can be expressed in text:

 1. Separate claims: “As of 1 July 2012 the 1 Battalion was based in Lagos and as of 3 August 2012 the 1 Battalion was based in Lagos, the Monitor does not know where the battalion was based between those two points in time.”
 2. Contiguity claim: “From at least 1 July 2012 to at least 3 August 2012 the 1 Battalion was based in Lagos.”